 Why sub-accounts are also great for solo SEO experts and small SEO businesses

-Sub accounts are a smart organisational solution, but they can be much more than that!
+SEO sub accounts are a smart organisational solution, but they can be much more than that!
 So far, most examples have been about SEO agencies and delegating workflow among several people, but did you know using sub accounts can benefit you even if you’re just running your business as an independent SEO expert?
 Sub accounts are an amazing way to impress clients and increase your chances to close more deals.
 For example, one of the best non-organizational ways you can use sub-accounts is as a selling point for new clients by giving them access to their own sub-account branded with YOUR company’s logo (a 100% white-label feature, don’t forget).
 You can adjust their sub-account to have their relevant ranking data with read-only permissions without worrying about misuse issues.
-Small SEO businesses can essentially appear like large SEO agencies with their own rank-tracking platform and have a better fighting chance against bigger agencies (that also, most likely, have their own rank-tracking platform—but the beauty is, their rank-tracking technology will not be as advanced as PRT’s).
+Small SEO businesses can essentially appear like large SEO agencies with their own rank-tracking platform and have a better fighting chance against bigger agencies (that also, most likely, have their own rank-tracking platform—but the beauty is, their rank-tracking technology will not be as advanced as PRT’s that offer sub user access).

 Sub accounts are an immensely useful feature if used properly.
 If your current SERP tracker doesn’t offer sub-accounts, you are more than welcome to give PRT a test drive and see for yourself the value of having sub-accounts at your disposal.
-You’re a PRT user, and you still haven’t made your first sub account?
+You’re a PRT user, and you still haven’t made your first SEO sub account?
 Start creating sub-accounts today!

 Let us know your thoughts by commenting and sharing.
 Want to get updated with the latest ranking and search engine news?
 Subscribe to our blog on the right column, and never miss out on a story again.